Augustinus Bader Cream

 Professor Bader created this technology because he recognized that everything the body does is the result of its innate communication processes.
 But as we age, these communications change and certain signals become less frequent, or stop completely.
 That’s why TFC8 can help.

-Augustinus Bader Cream uses a retinol ester called retinyl palmitate (retinol combined with palmitic acid).
+Another key ingredient in the Augustinus Bader Cream is retinyl palmitate, the ester of retinol (another name for vitamin A) and palmitic acid, a saturated fatty acid.
 After application, retinyl palmitate must first be converted to retinaldehyde, then to retinoic acid (the active form).
 Due to this two step conversion, retinyl palmitate typically causes less irritation than retinol and other retinoids.

 We also wanted to mention that the Augustinus Bader Cream is available in a rich formulation, called The Rich Cream.
 This formulation is recommended for those with normal to dry skin because it contains more emollients than the original formulation.
 A few of the emollients found in The Rich Cream include sunflower seed oil, squalane, argan oil, and avocado oil.
 This formulation still includes TFC-8, but it does not contain retinyl palmitate.